-Move Instance Method
+Move Instance Method refactoring

 This refactoring allows you to move an instance (non-static) method to another type.
 In contrast to moving static members, instance method cannot be moved to just any type.
 The list of potential target types includes types of the method parameters and types of fields in the current type.
 If the method uses other class members, the refactoring will pass the source class as a parameter.
 It will also change access rights of non-public members and encapsulate fields into public properties, if necessary.
 All usages of the method are updated automatically.

 This refactoring may be helpful if you see that the logic of a method fits better into another type, which is passed as the method parameter or a field.